Warning: some readers may not find this tale tasteful.

 The scouting party indeed found bandits waiting to attack.
 Behind rocks at one of the higher points, the eagle-eyed among the scouts could see a bit of a man's body and, if they were even sharper-eyed, part of a bow sticking up, and almost all could also see other men creeping closer to them.
 All the king's archers expressed doubt about hitting the small target offered by the bandit bowman; however, Esther didn't doubt her ability, although she thought it might take two shots.
 She estimated the range, the difference in altitude between the two locations, and even the speed of the slight breeze.
 Then, she let fly with an arrow, and the first hit home, causing the bandit to leap up, exposing himself, and her second arrow went into his heart two seconds later.

 While Esther and a couple of the bowmen stood back to provide defense in case there were other archers in the bandit party, the rest of the scouts went into action and rushed the bandits before they could run away.
 Miranda picked the one who appeared to be the most worthy foe and approached him with her knife held low, and when everyone else on both sides stood watching, all knew this man was apparently the bandit leader.
 After a couple of passes, Miranda knew her foe wasn't really very good with a knife and offered to let him live if he put down his weapon and surrendered; however, from her high voice, the bandit made a guess that she was a very young boy and attacked her immediately.
-She played with him for a moment, letting him make a couple of passes at her and evading him easily; then, on the next pass, she sliced his throat and watched him drop, proving that these princesses were not ones to faint and let some stupid, handsome prince rescue the damsel in distress.
+She played with him for a moment, letting him make a couple of passes at her and evading him easily; then, on the next pass, she sliced his throat and watched him drop.
+These princesses were not ones to faint and let some stupid, handsome prince rescue the damsel in distress.
 After their leader's death, all the other bandits surrendered.

 When it was over, the captain asked Miranda, "Princess Miranda, what if your father knew you did that?
 Or that I let you do that?"